SamuelCr99/VLBI_baseline_movement_plotter/README.md

 ## Known problems and limitations
 * The locations of some stations is not currently included in the position.csv file, and thus can not be selected from the map.
-* Currently, the flag to exclude raw data will exclude raw data from all plots.
+* Currently, the flags to exclude raw data and trimmed data will exclude it from all plots.